 Video by FIDE

 Even the thought that Nepomniachtchi could have been infected was also alarming since he was sharing the environment with many others.
-He was tested and the fortunately, tests were negative.
+He was tested and, fortunately, tests were negative.
 In the final analysis, it was a very risky decision to hold the tournament with a dangerous virus blanketing the globe.
-FIDE Director General GM Emil Sutovsky made a statement to clarify FIDE’s decisions:
+FIDE Director-General GM Emil Sutovsky made a statement to clarify FIDE’s decisions:

 FIDE does its utmost both to minimize the risk and not to overwhelm grandmasters who are already under the pressure with all sorts of check-ups.
 FIDE really takes it all very seriously.